What is Azure SignalR Service?

-The Azure SignalR Service is an Azure service based on ASP.NET Core SignalR.
-ASP.NET Core SignalR is an open source library that simplifies the process of adding real-time web functionality to applications over HTTP.
-This real-time functionality allows the web server to push content updates to connected clients.
+Azure SignalR Service simplifies the process of adding real-time web functionality to applications over HTTP.
+This real-time functionality allows the service to push content updates to connected clients, such as a single page web or mobile application.
 As a result, clients are updated without the need to poll the server, or submit new HTTP requests for updates.

-This article provides an overview of the Azure SignalR Service.
-If you want to get started, start with the ASP.NET Core quickstart.
+This article provides an overview of Azure SignalR Service.

 There are many application types that require real-time content updates.
-The following example application types are good candidates for using the Azure SignalR Service:
+The following examples are good candidates for using Azure SignalR Service:

 - Apps that require high frequency updates from the server.
-Examples are gaming, social networks, voting, auction, maps, and GPS apps.
+Examples are gaming, voting, auction, maps, and GPS apps.

 - Dashboards and monitoring apps.
-Examples include company dashboards, instant sales updates, or travel alerts.
+Examples include company dashboards and instant sales updates.

 - Collaborative apps.
 Whiteboard apps and team meeting software are examples of collaborative apps.